Computing & ICT Study Programmes

 All organisations of any nature will always need qualified ICT staff!
 You could become a web developer, project manager or systems analyst.
 Or why not consider becoming a games developer, programmer or network engineer.
 Your tutor will discuss your career ambitions with you, and the best way to achieve them.

-How much do web designers get paid?
+How much do IT Engineers get paid?

 Traditionally you may have studied a Computing course, where you would only study the qualification, such as software design, animation and website production.
 A Computing study programme is so much more than a Computing course!